ovh/manager/.ai-doc/50-migration-angular/us-migration-guide.md

 2. **100% Parity**: Visual + Functional + Technical
 3. **Incremental Migration**: Validate each US before next
 4. **Zero Regression**: Each US must be identical to AngularJS
+5. **UI Policy**: UI must use MUK components exclusively; fallback (non‑MUK) only if no MUK equivalent exists, with justification and follow‑up ticket.

+### 🔒 Strategy Enforcement (Mandatory)
+- US-first only: never migrate multiple US at once; one complete route/page per PR.
+- MUK-first UI: do not introduce ODS/MRC if a MUK equivalent exists.
+- Parity gates per US: visual, functional, and technical parity must be validated before merge.
+- Documentation gates: PLAN.md created, MIGRATION_NOTES.md updated for every US.
+- Fallback policy: if MUK lacks a feature, implement a minimal wrapper, document the justification, and link a follow-up ticket to replace with MUK.

 ### 🚀 3-Phase Workflow